HCDF

 Specification

-147 types, 42 enums.
-Full schema reference with type hierarchy, attributes, and constraints.
+Generated schema references with type hierarchy, attributes, cardinalities, enumerations, and documentation.

 Examples